 They provide momentary cover for a villain’s escape.

 These traps aren't gotchas, either.
 For one thing, when there's no cue, there was actually nothing the characters could have done to prevent themselves from getting trapped.
 And for another thing, these traps aren't punishing the characters, they're putting them in front of another challenge or else actively driving the plot forward.
 They serve a narrative purpose.

 What can a DM take away from all this?

 I'm not the trap police, and I never want to tell anybody that they're playing RPGs wrong.
 But the games I enjoy the most are thoughtful about trap placement-- which sometimes means that there aren't any.

 But I do use traps, and here's when and why:

 Plot Necessity.
 It's really okay to force your players to fall for a trap if it's a scene delivery trap as described above.
 It is a reduction of player agency, but that's okay!
 We can do that sometimes!
 Especially if it serves the point of handing agency right back to them, in a position they normally wouldn't find themselves in.
-I once designed a series of solo challenges for my players that would have highlighted their individual strengths and brought some really "how do you handle this with no support?" questions to the table, but I let them have cues that they were about to be split up and they choice to bail on it.
+I once designed a series of solo challenges for my players that would have highlighted their individual strengths and brought some really interesting "how do you handle this with no support?" questions to the table, but I let them have cues that they were about to be split up, and they chose to bail on it.
 Which was fine.
 Totally fine.
-I don't still regret, to this day, letting them opt out of really heartfelt and personal trials.
+I don't still regret, to this day, letting them opt out of those heartfelt, lovingly personalized trials.
 It's fine.

 Anyway, that's about all I have to say about traps in D&D. How do you usually use them, and why?
 Are you doing it thoughtfully or just throwing them in because the DMG has them on a table?
 What systems have you played that handled traps super differently?